-A Petition for a Writ of Certiorari was filed on October 25th, and a response is due from the court on November 28th.
+A Petition for a Writ of Certiorari was filed on October 25th.
+A response is due on November 28th.*

 Maybe Miller knows something about the composition of the court post-Kavanaugh I don’t.
 The Sixth Circuit firmly rejected his argument — that the EPA’s objections to the Marquette County Road Commission’s plan for County Road 595 were tantamount to a “veto.”
 Now, he believes

 the U.S. Supreme Court will read our petition, review our case on the merits, ultimately, and agree with us that the road commission’s plan as approved by the state should at least be considered by a judge as compared to the EPAs decision to reject that plan.

 If I follow what Miller’s saying here, the Supreme Court is going to review a case that was denied en banc hearing at the Sixth Circuit, and then recommend that a judge — what judge? an administrative law judge? in what court? — consider the Road Commission’s plan and weigh it against the objections of the EPA.
 I think I got that right.

 Jim Iwanicki, Marquette County Road Commissioner, has another set of expectations: